see-mike-out/erie-documentation/docs/future/how-to-use/compiler-api.md

 This gives the index of the sub-sequence that is currently being played.

+### `SequenceStream.ordering`

+This attribute contains the normalized ordering of the stream (if not provided, a default one is automatically generated).
+See the [`ordering`](../order/ordering.html) property for more detail.

 ## `StreamingStream` class

 This class is an interface to Erie.js web player for streaming data.